NotAmiru/Amiru-Discord-CSS/README.md

 This file is made with myself in mind as it's what I wanted and liked, so some of this may or may not be to your liking however, this can be customised to your liking. <br>

-Note: Most snippets included can be found in the [Official Vencord Server](https://discord.gg/E5qGbcTX).
+Most snippets included can be found in the [Official Vencord Server](https://discord.gg/E5qGbcTX). <br>

+**NOTE**: None of these snippets are made by me so I am not responsible for if they break and I can't promise that I will be able to help fix them.

 # Installation Guide